≡ Menu

 Utterly bizarre, when we true free-trade, anti-IP libertarians, find more in common with “Public Citizen’s Global Trade Watch” than with an allegedly free-trade, libertarian organization.

 People often tell me that I should not harp on IP so much, or make it a litmus test; that even if I am right about IP, reasonable libertarians can disagree.
 Well this is an example of why it’s important to get this very important issue right.
-It is in fact one of the most important libertarian issues (http://c4sif.org/2012/03/2012/01/where-does-ip-rank-among-the-worst-state-laws/), and getting this issue wrong leads people to error on other important issues.
-As an example, a few years back, several Cato scholars explicitly opposed free trade in drug reimportation in the name of upholding American companies’ pharmaceutical patent monopoly pricing model; unbelievable (see footnote 1 http://c4sif.org/2011/09/objectivist-worried-obamacare-may-weaken-patent-rights/#footnote_1_2629; footnote 4 of http://c4sif.org/2011/08/pro-ip-libertarians-upset-about-ftc-poaching-patent-turf/#footnote_3_2434).
+It is in fact one of the most important libertarian issues (https://c4sif.org/2012/03/2012/01/where-does-ip-rank-among-the-worst-state-laws/), and getting this issue wrong leads people to error on other important issues.
+As an example, a few years back, several Cato scholars explicitly opposed free trade in drug reimportation in the name of upholding American companies’ pharmaceutical patent monopoly pricing model; unbelievable (see footnote 1 https://c4sif.org/2011/09/objectivist-worried-obamacare-may-weaken-patent-rights/#footnote_1_2629; footnote 4 of https://c4sif.org/2011/08/pro-ip-libertarians-upset-about-ftc-poaching-patent-turf/#footnote_3_2434).

 Cato’s forums on IP are invariably about IP reform.
 Only one time can I remember someone for IP abolition, which was Tom Bell, and that (IIRC) only on the issue of copyright (not patent).
 Their former scholar Tom Palmer was one of the early IP abolitionists but his work was never highlighted there and indeed he seemed to backpeddle a bit in later years on pharmaceutical patents (as mentioned here: see: http://tomgpalmer.com/2005/09/19/alive-thanks-to-pharmaceutical-profits/#comment-3642 and http://tomgpalmer.com/2005/06/10/healthy-profits-to-help-sick-people/#comment-2619 )

-One wonders if Cato has lots of pro-patent big business/big pharma donors, and the quasi/former Objectivists in their ranks (http://c4sif.org/2012/08/does-catos-new-objectivist-ceo-john-allison-presage-retrogression-on-ip/) which leads them to continually favor IP and downplay the IP abolition case.
+One wonders if Cato has lots of pro-patent big business/big pharma donors, and the quasi/former Objectivists in their ranks (https://c4sif.org/2012/08/does-catos-new-objectivist-ceo-john-allison-presage-retrogression-on-ip/) which leads them to continually favor IP and downplay the IP abolition case.

-Sad when libertarian groups are bad on this issue (http://c4sif.org/2013/09/canadas-free-market-fraser-institute-urges-strengthen-intellectual-property-law/).
+Sad when libertarian groups are bad on this issue (https://c4sif.org/2013/09/canadas-free-market-fraser-institute-urges-strengthen-intellectual-property-law/).
 It’s as bad as being bad on taxes, slavery, free trade, the drug war.
 Down with IP.

 1. See my posts “SOPA, Piracy, Censorship and the End of the Internet?
-Kinsella and Stefan Molyneux on Freedomain Radio”; “SOPA is the Symptom, Copyright is the Disease: The SOPA Wakeup Call to Abolish Copyright,” “Death by Copyright-IP Fascist Police State Acronym”; “Where does IP Rank Among the Worst State Laws?”; Patent vs. Copyright: Which is Worse?” []
+Kinsella and Stefan Molyneux on Freedomain Radio”; “SOPA is the Symptom, Copyright is the Disease: The SOPA Wakeup Call to Abolish Copyright,” “Death by Copyright-IP Fascist Police State Acronym”; “Where does IP Rank Among the Worst State Laws?”; Patent vs. Copyright: Which is Worse? []

 2. See Japan Considering Copyright Term Extension, Canada Next?Trans-Pacific Partnership Talks Headed For Finish Line Amid Official Secrecy; REPLAY: What is the Trans-Pacific Partnership?U.S. Copyright Lobby Takes Aim at Canadian Copyright Term Through Trans-Pacific PartnershipDecoding the Trans-Pacific Partnership: The Free Speech Implications. []